berkeley-dsep-infra/datahub/incidents/2019-05-01-service-account-leak.md

 Google immediately notified us via email within seconds that this might be a breach.

+### 3:19 PM

+Discussion and notification starts in slack about dealing with the issue.

 ### 3:27 PM

 Both keys are revoked so they are no longer valid credentials.